komuw/meli/README.md

 Thus, meli appears to be 2.4 times faster than docker-compose(by wall clock time).
 You can [checkout the current benchmark results from the circleCI](https://circleci.com/gh/komuW/meli/)
 However, I'm not making a tool to take docker-compose to the races.

+# Build
+`git clone git@github.com:komuW/meli.git`
+`go build -o meli main.go`
+`./meli -up -f /path/to/docker-compose-file.yml`

+# TODO
+- add better documentation(godoc)
+- stabilise API(maybe)